Faique420/CodSoft-Tasks/README.md

-# Sales-Prediction-Task
+# CodSoft Internship Tasks
-This is a data science project to predict the sales of cars.
+These are data science tasks/projects that have been completed.